MLS betting odds, upcoming schedule - 2020 season

-MLS betting odds and upcoming schedule: Major League Soccer is (roughly) two-thirds of the way through its opening six-game stretch of fixtures marking the MLS regular season’s return from the COVID-19 shutdown.
+MLS betting odds and upcoming schedule: Major League Soccer is closing in on the end of its opening six-game stretch of fixtures marking the MLS regular season’s return from the COVID-19 shutdown.

 [ TRANSFER NEWS: Arsenal to re-loan Ceballos; Henderson to leave Man United ]

-Another round of games was completed on Tuesday and Wednesday, with another set to kick off this weekend.
+We’re set for a few midweek fixtures this week on Wednesday and Thursday, followed by a full slate this weekend.
 The regular season is currently scheduled to end on Nov.
 8, with the playoffs beginning that same week and culminating with MLS Cup on Dec.
 12.

 Click here for MLS betting odds and different odds on soccer and beyond from our new official sports betting partner PointsBet, as there will be plenty of selections to make each week with game lines and more available via NBC Sports Bet.